GoogleCloudPlatform/migrate-to-containers/guides/tomcat/2-assess/README.md

 ls /var/m4a
 ```

-4) Log out of the MySQL VM
+4) Log out of the Tomcat VM
 ```
 exit
 ```